 What is your budget?

-You’re thinking “WAIT!
-I can’t tell you my budget, you’ll try to sell me a Pinto for the Maserati price!”
+I'm sure some of you are thinking “WAIT!
+I can’t tell you my budget, you’ll try to sell me a camper for a mansion price!”
+Well, if you're not ready to have that conversation just yet, this video will help you set your expectations.
 Here are some guidelines for installed pricing on refurbished CT scanners:

-*These are "Installed" price ranges.
-Applications training, site drawings and annual service agreements ("warranties" ranging from $50,000-$130,000) are additional components often built into a full "turn-key" purchase price.
+Note that these price ranges include the system itself and installation.
+Applications training, site drawings, and annual service agreements ("warranties" ranging from $50,000-$130,000) are additional components often built into a full "turn-key" purchase price.